 The answer would vary greatly depending on what the current Amex travel insurance promotion is like.

-If there’s 45% off, then yes, the cheapest Essential is probably one of the best travel insurance plans you can buy in terms of medical coverage.
+If there’s a good ongoing promotion off, then yes, the cheapest Essential is probably one of the best travel insurance plans you can buy in terms of medical coverage.
 This is something you’d want to consider if you’re going to a place known for expensive healthcare, such as Japan, Norway or the US.

 The fact that Amex is super lenient and covers almost every death-defying experience you can think of makes it even more impressive.
 So if you’re that extreme, this might be the best travel insurance in Singapore for you.